 - Use digital technology, productivity software, discipline-specific applications and technology-mediated collaboration tools to complete tasks.

 - Identify problems; explore and prioritize potential methods of constructing solutions; construct solutions and evaluate their veracity; and revise priorities as a means for purposeful action.

 - Apply appropriate mathematical and/or scientific concepts and theories to interpret data and solve problems based on verifiable evidence.

 - Describe and explain behaviors and beliefs of various societal groups.

 - Demonstrate an understanding of the political, economic, and social heritage which leads to good citizenship.

-What can you do with an Associate’s degree in Liberal Studies?
+What can you do with a Liberal Studies Associate Degree in PA?

 An Our Associate Degree of Liberal Studies in Northwest Pa counties surveys a variety of subjects, such as psychology, sociology, literature, politics, mathematics, science, and fine arts.
 This background encourages the development of well-rounded individuals who are adaptable to a number of tasks and able to interact with a diverse range of co-workers.
 These skills are highly marketable in the ever-changing job market.
 Career fields that value an Associate Degree of Liberal Studies include entry-level positions in public service, non-profit agencies, human service agencies, and a variety of managerial positions.
 This degree serves as a foundation for a variety of bachelor’s degree programs and provides a pathway to careers in fields such as education, government, social work, administration, or communications.